lexrazoux/domain_selection/README.txt

-This folder consists of the datasets and code used in the paper "Distance Based Source Domain Selectionfor Automated Sentiment Classification" by Lex Razoux Schultz and Marco Loog, Peyman Mohajerin Esfahani in cooperation with Crunchr BV.
+This folder consists of the datasets and code used in the paper "Distance Based Source Domain Selection for Automated Sentiment Classification" by Lex Razoux Schultz and Marco Loog, Peyman Mohajerin Esfahani in cooperation with Crunchr BV.